rakeshthinqq/search-core/README.md

     Or, if you worked straight off of master, use the commit sha preceding your work.
 2. Email the patch to [recruiting+challenge-back-end@clara.com](mailto:recruiting+challenge-back-end@clara.com).

+## Evaluation

+We're going to be evaluating your project on the following criteria
+  - How well did you meet all of the requirements?
+  - How easy is it for someone new to understand your code?
+  - How well are you using the tools and technologies in the language and framework of your choice?

 ## Feedback